Rambalac/GMaster/README.md

 ## News
 ※ It can take from 12 hours to several days from pushing to MS Store til update appears for all users .
+#### 2017-04-10
+Pushed version 1.7.0 to MS Store

+* More fixes and workarounds for other cameras connectivity.
+* Added split screen modes and new window.
+* Added WiFi management to remember and autoconnect to access points.
+* Minor fixes.
 #### 2017-04-07
 Pushed version 1.6.0 to MS Store